 It is the perfect storm.

-Have a good cry.
+If you are feeling teary have a good cry.
 Some people say to do it in the shower.
 I say, do it wherever you want to.

 If your baby is two weeks old and you are still crying at what feels like nothing, you may have something more serious going on.